post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 Implementers are encouraged to use implementations resistant to side-channel attacks, especially those that can be applied by remote attackers.

+Reusing ephemeral keys links key material across connections that should remain separate.
+This, combined with key reuse, may let an attacker recover a shared secret from another connection.
+It also poses privacy risks, enabling passive observers to correlate connections.
+Therefore, the client and server must not reuse the ECDH portion of the key share across different connections.
+The client must not reuse the MLKEM portion of the key share.
+We note that FIPS-203 conformant implementation of MLKEM doesn't allow key reuse on the server side.

 # IANA Considerations

 This document requests/registers three new entries to the TLS Supported Groups registry, according